deis/deis/docs/managing_deis/configure-dns.rst

 Configure DNS
 =============

-For local clusters, we've created the DNS record ``local.deisapp.com`` which resolves to the IP of the first VM, 172.17.8.100.
+For Vagrant clusters, we've created the DNS record ``local.deisapp.com`` which resolves to the IP of the first VM, 172.17.8.100.
 You can use ``local.deisapp.com`` to both log into the controller and to access applications that you've deployed (they will be subdomains of ``local.deisapp.com``, like ``happy-unicorn.local.deisapp.com``).
 Similarly, you can use ``local3.deisapp.com`` or ``local5.deisapp.com`` for 3- and 5-node clusters, respectively.
-No DNS configuration is necessary for local clusters.
+No DNS configuration is necessary for Vagrant clusters.

 For Deis clusters hosted elsewhere (EC2, Rackspace, DigitalOcean, Google Compute Engine, bare metal, etc.), DNS records will need to be created to point to the cluster.
 For a one-node cluster, we schedule and launch one router, and deis-router and deis-controller will run on the same host.
 So, the DNS record specified below can be configured to point to this one machine.